flypy/flypy/docs/source/fusion.rst

 We have introduced dynamicity that cannot be eliminated without specialization on the values (i.e. unrolling the outer loop, yielding the first implementation).
-This not special in any way, it is inherent to inlining and we and treat it as such (by simply using an inlining threshold).
+This not new in any way, it is inherent to inlining and value specialization, and we treat it as such (by simply using sensible thresholds).
 Crossing the threshold simply means temporaries are not eliminated -- in this case this means generator "cells" remain.

-If this proves problematic, functions such as concat can instead always unstream their results.
-Even better than fully unstreaming, or sticking with a generator cell, is to use a buffering generator fused with the expression that consumes N iterations and buffers the results.
-This divides the constant overhead of generators by a constant factor.

 2. Specialization
 +++++++++++++++++